 Visa Stamp

 Our Chicago immigration lawyers can help you understand how to obtain a visa stamp.
 The visa stamp is a travel document issued by a U.S. consulate abroad that allows a foreign national to whom it is issued to travel to the U.S. (e.g. to board plane, train or ship) to apply for admission at a U.S. port of entry.
-If a foreign national who needs a visa arrives at a U.S. port without visa, the alien may be returned at the carrier's expense to the home country or to the port of departure.
-Except for Canadian citizens who are visa exempt (with some exceptions), aliens with Border Crossing Cards, and aliens traveling on the Visa Waiver Program, all foreign nationals are expected to present valid visas consistent with the purpose of their travel.
+If a foreign national who needs a visa arrives at a U.S. port without visa, the noncitizen may be returned at the carrier's expense to the home country or to the port of departure.
+Except for Canadian citizens who are visa exempt (with some exceptions), noncitizens with Border Crossing Cards, and noncitizens traveling on the Visa Waiver Program, all foreign nationals are expected to present valid visas consistent with the purpose of their travel.

 Issues of admissibility arise every time a foreign national applies for a visa or for admission as a nonimmigrant.